Senior Management Team

 Midlands Team

-Christina Nijjar, Coalface to Wildspace Project Manager
+Christina Nijjar, Project Manager

 Christina joined Froglife in September 2022 as the Coalface to Wildspace Project Manager.
 She is excited to be working on a new and innovative project in the Midlands- an area not previously worked in for Froglife!

-Her favourite reptile is the beautiful slow worm
+Her favourite reptile is the beautiful slow worm.

-Elsbeth Leighton, Coalface to Wildspace Project Assistant
+Elsbeth Leighton, Project Assistant

 Elsbeth joined Froglife in November 2022 as the Coalface to Wildspace Project Assistant.
 She has a degree in Zoology and a Master of Research degree focused on conservation and ecology.